2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Top 10 Critical Metrics, KPIs, and Expected Conversion Rates for LinkedIn PPC Advertising

 LinkedIn PPC advertising offers a unique platform to reach professionals and B2B audiences.
-However, measuring success goes beyond just clicks and impressions.
-To optimize your campaigns and maximize ROI, tracking the right metrics and understanding their expected benchmarks is crucial.
+However, measuring success goes beyond clicks and impressions.
+To optimize your campaigns and maximize ROI, it is crucial to track the right metrics and understand their expected benchmarks.

 Here are the top 10 critical metrics, KPIs, and expected conversion rates for LinkedIn PPC advertising: